 Discussions are scored based upon an additional “bonus score” – for example, let’s say the evaluation team decides they want discussions to be worth 15%.
 This is the bonus score and at the end of discussions, the original combined score (of technical and cost) is added to the bonus score to get a Final Score.

-As a best practice, it is recommended that the discussion team score each vendor based on a consensus of the discussion team (i.e., the discussion team gets together after the discussions and scores each vendor by discussing and agreeing on one score per vendor as a group).
+As a best practice, it is recommended that the discussion team score each vendor based on a consensus of the discussion team (i.e., the discussion team gets together after the discussions and scores each vendor by discussing and agreeing collectively on one score per vendor as a group).

 The vendors are ranked based upon Final Scores (technical + cost + discussions), and the highest-scoring vendor can be invited to contract negotiations.